 »Set Up SSO

-Note that currently, only the owner who created the organization can configure and modify SSO settings.
-This may be expanded to admin roles in the future.
+Currently, only the owner who created the organization can configure and modify SSO settings.
+This may expand to admin roles in the future.

 »Verify Your Domain